by Had Robinson

 The fill plug has a flimsy fiber gasket that will break quickly after it is removed a few times.
 Do not waste money and time getting another fiber gasket but use a 11.8mm x 16.6mm x 2.4mm O ring, instead.
 Harbor Freight (USA) has an inexpensive O ring kit (#67580) with every O ring anyone could ever need.
 When reinstalling the fill plug, do not apply more than a Newton meter or so of torque – just snug it enough so that it does not loosen.
 Always give things like the fill plug an eyeball before flying because such parts can loosen.

 Pilots have cut the tip off an ordinary 4mm hex wrench to remove the drain plug so that they do not

 have to remove the muffler assembly.
 However, it only takes a few minutes to remove the muffler assembly and it is much easier to drain the oil.
 Use a piece of PG line to

 remove the exhaust springs.
 DO NOT USE PLIERS!
 Use PG line (best) or aircraft wire to secure the springs

 if they break.

 2. Remove the hub.
-Remember that the bolt for the hub is reverse threaded!
-A sturdy oil filter wrench will hold the hub without damaging it.
+Remember that the bolt for the hub is reverse threaded.
+A sturdy oil filter wrench or a chain wrench (my favorite) will hold the hub without damaging it.
 Alternately, the propeller may be left on and it can be used to prevent the hub from moving.

 3. Remove the exhaust assembly.
 It is easier to drain and work on the clutch if this is removed.
 Use a piece of paraglider line or Dyneema to stretch and remove the springs.
 Remove the two button-head screws that face towards the rear of the engine.